treeform/jsony/README.md

 * tuples
 * seq and arrays
 * tables
+* and `parseHook()` enables you to parse any type!

 ## Not strict.

 Extra json fields are ignored and missing json fields keep their default values.
-Json is never exactly what you want.

 ```nim
 type Entry1 = object